dlip/harite/build.md

 ### Soldering Cirque Trackpad

+- Note: in my photos I soldered the wires on the front side.
+I realised afterwards that it might have been easier to do it on the back, so I have added the labels there in the latest design.
+There should be enough room with the 3mm stand-offs to do it from the back but it would be great if someone could try this and let me know, I would like to make it the preferred method.
+Photos would be appreciated too!
 - Prepare wires and strip one end of each to about 2mm and bending it 90 degrees.
 Keep the wires a bit longer than needed as we will cut it to length afterwards.
 It's good to use different coloured wires to help keep track of what goes where.
-- Insert wires into the labeled cirque holes and solder in at the back
+- Insert wires into the labeled cirque holes and solder on the opposite side

 ![Cirque Wires](images/cirque-wires.jpg)